SoftIcePink/noise-pollution/README.md

 * Data - Synchronous fetch
 * Code - Change variables and function naming
 * More to be added, but for now these few points will be my main goals in the next few days.
+* Map - Use SVG format for icon markers

 <!-- CONTACT -->
 <p align="center">